BrainwreckedTech/vcproc/README.md

 This process might be optional, but there is no harm in running it, it operates almost as fast as your hard drive can copy the data, and it copies the original streams (maintaining their original quality) into the same container type with the time stamps reset to near-zero.

 If your recorder generates "goofy" timestamps, this step will become necessary.
 It will fix all time stamps so the remaining vcproc processes operate properly.
 Contrary to popular belief, video doesn't have to start at time code 00:00:00.000.
 It is perfectly valid for your first frame to start with a PTS (Presentation Time Stamp) that is something later -- sometimes **a lot** later.
 In this event, the video recorder should also set the start_time for the stream appropriately.
-Some video recorders don't and this will throw off TRIM and VCAP.
+Some video recorders don't and this will throw off `trim` and `vcap`.

 ### `trim [video]`

 This process is optional but recommended to save space.
 Chances are you don't want to save **all** of the video you recorded.
-It operates much like REMUX in that the streams are still copied into the same container type they were found in, but TRIM will only copy the video between the In- and Out-Points you specify.
+It operates much like REMUX in that the streams are still copied into the same container type they were found in, but `trim` will only copy the video between the In- and Out-Points you specify.

-Actaully that's a bit of a lie, as TRIM will make two adjustments to your In-Point.
+Actaully that's a bit of a lie, as `trim` will make two adjustments to your In-Point.
 First, it will subtract two seconds because seeking is not accurate and this seems to be enough lead time to get the video you want.
 (Oddly enough, during development, cutting on the I-frame directly before the In-Point resulted in video that always started at that point, which of course included up to one I-frame interval's worth of video that was not wanted.)
 The second adjustment seeks backwards to the previous I-frame.

-No adjustment is necessary for Out-Points, though it should be noted that VCAP videos will continue to the closest I-frame after the Out-Point.
+No adjustment is necessary for Out-Points, though it should be noted that `vcap` videos will continue to the closest I-frame after the Out-Point.
 Processes that re-encode the video (PREVIEW, YOUTUBE, LOSSLESS, JOIN) will stick to the actual In-Point and Out-Point.

 Additional note: No, you cannot simply copy the adjusted In- and Out-Points for use later.
 I tried.
 It failed.
 The resulting time stamps will be slightly different.